pix8/accordion-ui/README.md

 * Expose lifecycle API
 * Expose events API
 * Persistant active pane for hard refresh or bookmarking(hash url? local storage?)
-* Reapply package dependent styles to inline javascript injection on the elements concered as oppose to internal stylesheet injection
+* Reapply package dependent styles to inline javascript injection on the elements concerned as oppose to internal stylesheet injection
 * Seamless integration with MV* libraries - react, vue - removing the need to compose specialised derivatives of the same darn thing

 ### Future extensions